Mylowkey/DCOIN/readme.md

 Created By
 Emilio Malca
-Free to use - let me know if you make something cool with it!
+Free to use - let me know if it was useful to you.